joh9911/Transpose/README.md

 ## License

-This project is licensed under [Your chosen license].
+This project is licensed under GPL-3.0 license.
 See the `LICENSE` file for details.

 ## Disclaimer